Chris Miles (politician)

-Christopher Gordon Miles (born 21 August 1947) is a former Australian politician.
+Christopher Gordon Miles (born 21 August 1947) is an Australian former politician.
 He was a member of the House of Representatives from 1984 to 1998, representing the Tasmanian seat of Braddon.
 He served as parliamentary secretary to Prime Minister John Howard and was a prominent social conservative within the Liberal Party, chairing the conservative Lyons Forum ginger group.
-Prior to entering politics he worked as a schoolteacher.
+Prior to entering politics, he worked as a schoolteacher.

 Early life

 Miles was born on 21 August 1947 in Ulverstone, Tasmania.
 He grew up on the family potato farm.
 Miles holds the degrees of Bachelor of Education from the University of South Africa and Bachelor of Science from the University of Tasmania, as well as a diploma in teaching from the latter.
-He taught at government schools in Tasmania, New South Wales and the ACT, including at Canberra High School for eight years.
+He taught at government schools in Tasmania, New South Wales, and the ACT, including at Canberra High School for eight years.
 He returned to Tasmania to help establish a parent-run Christian school near Ulverstone.